FirstHR

 Role Clarity and Retention

 20% of employee turnover happens within the first 45 days (Work Institute).
 A leading cause: the new hire's experience does not match what they expected.
 When roles are undefined, the gap between "what I thought this job was" and "what this job actually is" widens quickly.
-The employee retention guide covers the full set of factors that drive early turnover.

 The connection between role clarity and onboarding is direct.
 SHRM identifies "clarification" as one of the four pillars of effective onboarding (alongside compliance, culture, and connection).
 When a new hire starts with a clear role document showing their responsibilities, reporting line, and success metrics, they can focus on learning the work instead of figuring out what the work is.